m-gail/findproject/README.md

 `exclude` contains subdirectories that should not appear in fzf.

 `subdirs` contains subdirectories, which are not projects themselves, but contain more projects.

+`additional_projects` adds directories directly to the output, instead of checking for subdirectories in it

 `activate_builtin` specifies scripts that should be run after changing the directory.